RedMule: A Mixed-Precision Matrix-Matrix Operation Engine for Flexible and Energy-Efficient On-Chip Linear Algebra and TinyML Training Acceleration: Implementation and Measurements

 \subsubsection{Area Breakdown analysis}

 RedMulE\textsubscript{12x4} occupies \SI{0.15}{mm^2}, corresponding to $23.8$\% of the entire PULP cluster area (\SI{0.64}{mm^2}).
-Fig.~\ref{fig:areapower}a shows the breakdown of the RedMulE area, where the cast units account for the $7\%$ to the overall accelerator area, and the \gls{fma} units account for the $72\%$.
-The support for \glspl{gemmop}, namely the introduction of the two \gls{fncomp} modules and the operation selection logic, introduces an overhead of just the $16$\% over the entire accelerator area.
-The $13\%$ of this overhead resides in the first stage \gls{fncomp} and is dominated by the pipeline introduced to match the number of cycles required by an \gls{fma} module.
-The second stage \gls{fncomp} is fully combinational and accounts only for $3\%$ of the overhead.
+Fig.~\ref{fig:areapower}a shows the breakdown of the RedMulE area, where the cast units account for the $7\%$ to the overall accelerator area, and the \glspl{ce} account for the $59\%$, the $72\%$ of which is given by the \gls{fma} units.